OswaldRijo/tn_challenge/README.md

 - [Troubleshooting](#troubleshooting)

 ## About
-This project has been implemented using Aws services.
+This project has been implemented on a **Monorepo** using Aws services.
 You're going to find the live version at **https://personal.oswaldrijo.site/**.

 The credentials to get access are Username: **username** and Password **pass1**, nevertheless if you decide to create your own user, the app is prepared for creating users.